A village website

 Cycling

-Excellent traffic-free cycling available (with hire facilities where marked with *) on trails (mostly old railway lines):
+Excellent traffic-free cycling is available on local trails (mostly old railway lines):